 You will receive a rates notice and a water usage notice four times a year.
 Rates payments are due on 31 August, 30 November, 28 February and 31 May.
 Water usage notices are issued separately and will need to be paid by the due date on the notice..

 If you have multiple properties you will have different reference numbers for each property.
 This reference number directs your payment to the appropriate account.

 You will have a different customer reference number for your rates account and water account.

-We have a number of payment methods that are available for our residents.
+There are a number of payment methods are available for our residents.

 - Via any branch of Australia Post

 - Cash/credit card at any of our customer service centres

 We use rate income to maintain and improve services and facilities for the community.
 We operate under the base rating structure.
 Base rates enable each property to pay a similar amount for basic service provision and then the balance of the rate assessment is determined on the value of the property (excluding value of dwelling).

 What are the different charges on my rates notice?